cr0m/esp32-s2-cp-htu31d-sht4x-influxdb-data-logger/README.md

 # Wi-Fi Room Sensor Display (CircuitPython)

-A compact Wi-Fi temperature & humidity display built with **CircuitPython**.
+I put these together to replace my super cheap pi zero W's I ocumulated over the years from Microcenter for ~$5 a unit.
+Which turned into an even better compact cheap Wi-Fi temperature & humidity display built with **CircuitPython**.
 Displays live readings, fetches time from the web, and can send data to **InfluxDB**.

 ![screenshot placeholder](https://github.com/cr0m/esp32-s2-cp-htu31d-sht4x-influxdb-data-logger/blob/main/image.jpg)